tahsd/hsd21_project/README.md

 ## Updates
 - (5/14) The due date has been extended to June 19.
 - (5/24) The official file and videos for the final project has been uploaded on ETL.
+- (5/24) Updates to the scoring criteria : only time spent in HW will be evaluated.
+Re-check the videos.

 ---

 ## Due date